Russian folklore: Folk magic

-There were two primary types of magic in ancient and peasant Russian culture: (1) "unclean", or evil magic, and (2) productive, or good magic.
+There were two primary types of magic in ancient and peasant Russian culture: "unclean" (evil) magic, and productive (good) magic.
 The former is associated with the devil, and is generally considered hostile.
 The latter is protective against evil magic or seeks to produce good for the user.
 Some magic practices, such as divination, which were traditionally considered productive magic, were largely reassigned as unclean magic by the Christian church once it was in power.
 Most productive magic was "homeopathic", meaning that a symbolic action was performed with the hope of evoking a related response from reality.
 For example, a springtime ritual of carrying around branches with artificial birds (or cookies representing birds) on them was thought to help bring about the bird flight associated with the coming of spring.
 Folk magic traditions have been recorded as persisting as late as 1648 in Moscow.

 Holiday rituals

 Practices associated with many holidays have their origin as magic rituals.
-Yuletide and New Year's caroling was initially an opportunity for households to show generosity at the start of the new year, thus ensuring they would have a prosperous year.
+Yuletide and New Year's carolling was initially an opportunity for households to show generosity at the start of the new year, thus ensuring they would have a prosperous year.
 Similarly, copious feasting and carousing at Shrovetide was thought to encourage a plentiful harvest.
 On the first night after a wedding, sometimes the couple's bed would be set near the livestock, so that they might influence the fertility of their animals.
 Other wedding traditions, like eating eggs, singing bawdy songs, and throwing grain over the newlyweds were originally intended to secure fertility and prosperity for the couple in the years to come.